 Why an almond milk recipe on a gluten free site?
-Does milk contain gluten?
+Does cow's milk contain gluten?
 No, it doesn't.
-However, when you start a gluten free diet you may also find that you are lactose intolerant.
+However, when you start a gluten free diet you may also find that you are lactose intolerant. and need to steer clear of cow's milk.

 Many people are able to reintroduce cow's milk products back into their diet once their intestines are on the mend, but in the meantime and for those that can't tolerate it, there are alternatives.